rohitk12r/car2go/car2go/README.md

 		</dependency>
 		````

-* `It provides a multitude of classes that enable developers to do common tasks easily and with much less boiler-plate code, that needs to be written over and over again for every single project`
+* It provides a multitude of classes that enable developers to do common tasks easily and with much less boiler-plate code, that needs to be written over and over again for every single project.

       	````
 		<dependency>